damn/Fullmoon/README.md

 The whole game state is stored in one atom: `app/state` and entities are again atoms inside the main atom (like in our universe).

+Everything (including the game context itself, is stored in resources/properties.edn and uses malli-schemas to validate it and can be edited inside the engine).

 # Screenshots

 <img width="1680" alt="screenshot" src="https://github.com/user-attachments/assets/1c7451d0-57f0-48c9-bee3-8eedf332910f">